Secret trails and tales of Offbeat Darjeeling

 4. Lamahatta (Distance: 23 km from Darjeeling):

-This serene village, 5,700 ft. above sea level and located halfway between Kalimpong and Darjeeling, is bordered by green pine forests and fluttering prayer flags.
-The eco-park, where wooden chairs are placed under trees that date back a century and trails are turned into a snow globe wonderland in winter, is an ideal spot to spend lazy afternoons.
-If you stay at Himalayan Homestay, you might wake up to birdsong and the scent of pine, which the locals say will ease headaches!
+This peaceful village at 5,700ft above sea level lies midway between Kalimpong and Darjeeling, bordered by green pine forest and praying flags waving in the wind.
+With wooden chairs situated under century-old trees and pathways transformed into a snow globe wonderland in the winter, the eco-park is a great place to while away sleepy afternoons.
+Stay at Himalayan Homestay and you may just wake up to the birdsong and smell of pine, which locals say can cure a headache!

 The Jore Pokhari, the adjacent Tiger Hill view, and the vibrant Buddhist culture make this secret gem famous.
 Visit in winter for fairy-tale-like misty dawns or spring when rhododendrons paint the hills crimson.
 Nature enthusiasts can picnic near waterfalls or mushrooms with locals.